clucompany/cluFlock/README.md

 1. Unix, Linux: The flock system call only works between processes, there are no locks inside the process.
 2. Windows: System calls (LockFileEx UnlockFileEx) work between processes and within the current process.
 If you use Shared and Exclusive locks, you can lock yourself in the same process.

-# Library flags:
-1. nightly: Allows you to safely transform the lock into the original data, the night version of the compiler and the cluFullTransmute library are required.

 # License

-Copyright 2019 #UlinProject Denis Kotlyarov (Денис Котляров)
+Copyright 2021 #UlinProject Denis Kotlyarov (Денис Котляров)

 Licensed under the Apache License, Version 2.0